Home » Latest Posts » Inside the Cruise Ship Hantavirus Crisis Unfolding Right Now

 This story has escalated fast—and the details coming out in just the past few days are raising serious global concern.

-According to multiple reports, at least three passengers have died aboard the expedition cruise ship MV Hondius, which is currently stranded off the coast of Cape Verde after a suspected outbreak of Hantavirus.
-Health officials, including the World Health Organization, have confirmed one verified case and up to five suspected infections, with several passengers still seriously ill and one in intensive care in South Africa.
+Three passengers of the cruise ship MV Hondius have died from a suspected outbreak of Hantavirus.
+The cruise ship, which is currently on route to the Canary Islands, was denied docking at by Cape Verde.
+Health officials, including the World Health Organization, have confirmed three verified cases and five suspected infections, with several passengers and crew members seriously ill and one in intensive care in South Africa.

 MV Hondius / photo courtesy of Oceanwide Expeditions